zentyal/zentyal/docs/en/user/filesharing.rst

 The personal directory for the user is automatically shared and can only be accessed  by the user.

-..
-FIXME: Show only the directory to share

 .. image:: images/filesharing/10-share-group.png
    :scale: 80